hey-Gana/splitable_backend/Log.md

 ## To do
 - error handling
-- Ability to add and remove items, people
 - Add portion information for each person tagged to an item
 - Calculate splits for individual person
 - Add database